How to Prepare

-Providing you with respected credentials requires a rigorous certification process that includes demanding exams.
+Earning respected credentials requires a rigorous certification process, which includes passing demanding exams.
 IAPP exams have a reputation for being difficult to pass on the first try.
 We strongly recommend careful preparation, even for degreed professionals who have passed other certification tests.

 Preparation makes all the difference.
 In general, we recommend that you train and study for a minimum of 30 hours.
 We want you to succeed.